Ek Do Teen (song)

-Ek Do Teen is a Hindi song from the 2018 film Baaghi 2.
-The song was a remake of the original Ek Do Teen from the film Tezaab which was sung by Alka Yagnik and Amit Kumar and featured Madhuri Dixit.
+"Ek Do Teen" is a Hindi song from the 2018 film Baaghi 2.
+The song was a remake of the original song of the same name from the film Tezaab which was sung by Alka Yagnik and Amit Kumar and featured Madhuri Dixit.
 The song features Jacqueline Fernandez and Tiger Shroff and is voiced by Shreya Ghoshal.
 Ghoshal had also recreated a version of the same song with DJ Aqeel for the Ameesha Patel starrer Desi Magic.
 The film was released on 30 March 2018.

 Development

 The song was recorded, mixed and mastered by Eric Pillai - Future Sound Of Bombay in Mumbai.
 The song is arranged and programmed by Prasad Sashte.

 Music video

 The song was choreographed by Ganesh Acharya, who was a background dancer in the older version of the song released in 1988.
 According to Jacqueline, she had grown up listening to "Ek Do Teen" and it was a dream come true moment for her to perform on the recreated song in Baaghi 2.
 Jacqueline added that she felt blessed to have got the opportunity to pay a tribute to Madhuri.